cages/parser-qif-r/README.md

 -----------
 Caution: This is very beta software!

-'parseqif` currently reads in a basic qif formatted file.
+`parseqif` currently reads in a basic qif formatted file.
 It parses the account type.
 Then it parses each of the records and adds them to a `df` dataframe.
 Finally it displays the summary stats for the amounts column.